Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Conclusion

 \section{Conclusion}

 In this paper, we made the first step to use SIGWs to test the possible parity violation in the early universe and/or in the gravitational interactions.
 We took the simplest CS modified gravity with a dynamical scalar field Eq. \eqref{action} as the example.
-We derived the EoMs for the SIGWs, and by taking the coupling to be $\vartheta(\varphi)=\vartheta_0\varphi$, we gave the semianalytic expressions that can be used to evaluate the effects on the SIGWs from the CS term during the radiation-dominated era.
+We derived the EoMs for the SIGWs, and by taking the coupling to be $\vartheta(\varphi)=\vartheta_0\exp^{\kappa\alpha \varphi}$, we gave the semianalytic expressions that can be used to evaluate the effects on the SIGWs from the CS gravity.
 The general equations for the circular polarization modes of the SIGWs are given in Eq. \eqref{EQSIGW}.
 Generally, the SIGWs receive contributions from two parts, one is the same as in the case of GR Eq. \eqref{srcsca}, the other is the correction due to the presence of CS term Eq. \eqref{srcpv}.
-Instead of trying to find the general solutions to Eq. \eqref{EQSIGW}, in this work we assume the coefficient of the CS term is small and thus solve the Green's function in a perturbative manner as in Appendix \ref{GA}.
-Interestingly, we found that the correction from the CS term can be significantly enhanced.
+Interestingly, we found that the contribution to $\Omega_{\mathrm{GW}}$ from the PV term is at most of the same order as that from GR, and thus will never dominate.
+On the contrary, the degree of circular polarization of SIGWs can be as large as $|\Pi|\simeq 1$.
+This fact implies that even the contribution to the energy density of the SIGWs from the PV term is a small correction, the signal of the SIGWs can be significantly polarized.

 In order to illustrate the features of the SIGWs due to the CS term, in Sec. \ref{IV} we evaluate the fractional energy density $\Omega_{\mathrm{GW}}$ with the monochromatic and lognormal power spectra of primordial curvature perturbation.
-The waveform and the magnitude of the SIGWs can be significantly different from that in GR, if the contribution from the CS term is dominant.
-In both cases, we found that $\Omega_{\mathrm{GW}} \propto f^8$ at around the peak frequency due to the extra term of $k^8$ in the kernel $(I^A)^2$.
-We also evaluate the degree of the circular polarization of SIGWs $\Pi$ defined in Eq. \eqref{pi}.
-We found that $\Pi$ is always tiny no matter the contribution to $\Omega_{\mathrm{GW}}$ from the CS term is negligible or dominant. $\Pi$ becomes large only when the contributions to $\Omega_{\mathrm{GW}}$ from the GR and the CS term are comparable to each other.
+We also evaluate the degree of the circular polarization of SIGWs, $\Pi$ defined in Eq. \eqref{pi}.
+We found that $\Pi$ becomes large only when the contributions to $\Omega_{\mathrm{GW}}$ from the GR and the CS term are comparable to each other.
 The results present in this paper indicate that SIGWs may provide us a new tool to test cosmological models with parity violation.